The Pride of the Sunshine: Around the Gator & FLA.P.S.

 After the Gator Walk groups return to the Music Building and all sections have warmed up on their own, the full band encircles the alligator statue outside of the University Auditorium.
 From there, Professor Watkins will lead the band through various songs (usually the Star-Spangled Banner and Alma Mater) as a way to refocus the group before they depart for the stadium.
 After being dismissed, the band forms the pregame parade block facing west on Union Road in order to begin their march to Ben Hill Griffin Stadium.
-From there, the band along with Big Boom and a police motorcycle escort will march to the tune of various drum cadances that form the Florida Parade Sequence or FLA.P.S.
+From there, the band along with Big Boom and a police motorcycle escort will march to the tune of various drum cadences that form the Florida Parade Sequence or FLA.P.S.
 The group will march up Union Road, make a left on Buckman Drive, and descend the ramp into the loading dock of the stadium.

 Pregame

 As soon as the field is clear the band marches into the Swamp from the visitors tunnel in a pregame block.
 They take the field opening to the "Gator Chomp", while the Voice of the Gator Band, Gerre Reynolds, announces their entrance.

-From the fanfare block the band plays the fanfare and takes the fight song ("The Orange and Blue") down the field, then forms the block "F." Starting the trio of "Men of Florida" march, they move into their ceremonial set, the outline of the state of Florida.
+Arriving at the fanfare block the band plays the "Go Gators!" call, the fanfare, and takes the fight song ("The Orange and Blue") down the field.
+During the break strain of the fight song, the band forms the block "F." Starting the trio of "Men of Florida" march, they move into their ceremonial set, the outline of the state of Florida.
 From the ceremonial set, the crowd is invited to recite the "Pledge of Allegiance" which is followed by the playing of "The Star-Spangled Banner" and the University of Florida's alma mater.

 Finishing the alma mater, the band plays "We Are the Boys March" to enter into the Gators spell-out preset.
 Next, they play "Gimme a 'G'" while they spell out the word "Gators."
 Then they play "The Orange and Blue" to take the script "Gators" down the field toward the tunnel from which the team enters.
 At the end of "The Orange and Blue" the band plays "You Are My Sunshine" while forming the block "UF" form that the football team runs through for their entrance.
 The band plays "The Orange and Blue" once while the team runs into the stadium and again when exiting the field.